EDUCBA Logo

 Number of Units to Produce the Desired Profit –

 This is an analysis of Break Even Point.
-It helps to find the number of units one needs to sells in order to produce profit without taking the fixed cost into consideration.
+It helps to find the number of units one needs to sell in order to produce profit without taking the fixed cost into consideration.
 The number of units to produce the desired profit is the sum of Break Even point of the unit and desired profit in dollars upon contribution margin per unit.

 Number of Units to Produce the Desired Profit = (Desired Profit in Dollars / Contribution Margin Per Unit )+ Break Even points of Unit